Hiring the right restaurant broker can be one of the smartest decisions you make.

 If your broker was able to find you an existing business for sale for $10,000 with a below-market lease of $2,000 per month, you would receive a great deal and save $90,000.

 Unfortunately, the broker is actually penalized for finding you a great deal.

 The commission for a $10,000 business sale is only $500 for the same amount of work as a sale for $100,000.

 You don’t want to risk missing these opportunities (below market rent and attractive sales price).

 A minimum fee guarantees the restaurant broker is compensated fairly and you receive the best deal possible.

-The best solution to insuring you receive access to all available properties and to insure your restaurant broker negotiates a lease that’s in your best interest is to agree on a minimum or flat fee.
+The best solution to ensuring you receive access to all available properties and to ensure your restaurant broker negotiates a lease that’s in your best interest is to agree on a minimum or flat fee.

 Typically, the agreement states a minimum fee.
 If the total commission does not cover the fee, you will pay the difference.